Kate Lethbridge-Stewart: Development

 The character of Kate Lethbridge-Stewart was initially created by Marc Platt for the spin-off drama Downtime, which was released direct-to-video by Reeltime Productions in September 1995 during the period that Doctor Who was off-air.
 In the release, Kate, played by British actress Beverley Cressman, is shown to be the daughter of Brigadier Lethbridge-Stewart and lives with a son named Gordon.
 Cressman spoke positively of her filming experience in an interview for the online Doctor Who convention Time Space Visualiser, describing her joy in working with such established actors as well as the "easy, natural relationship" between herself and the Brigadier's actor Nicholas Courtney that allowed them to develop the father-daughter dynamic in the script.
 Downtime was novelized by Platt in January 1996 as part of the Virgin Missing Adventures series, and was followed by the novel The Scales of Injustice by Gary Russell in July, which revealed that Kate was the daughter of the Brigadier and his first wife Fiona.
 Cressman reprised her role as Kate for a sequel spin-off drama entitled Dæmos Rising (2004), which was released direct-to-DVD by Reeltime Productions in March 2004.

-When writing the episode "The Power of Three" (2012) for Doctor Whos seventh series, Chris Chibnall felt it was appropriate for the episode's plot of a year-long slow invasion to bring back UNIT, which had played a central role in the show's classic run.
+When writing the episode "The Power of Three" (2012) for Doctor Whos seventh series, Chris Chibnall felt it was appropriate for the episode's plot of a year-long slow invasion to bring back the Unified Intelligence Taskforce (UNIT), which had played a central role in the show's classic run.
 The series' showrunner Steven Moffat enthusiastically agreed when Chibnall asked whether he could bring back the organisation.
 According to Moffat, Chibnall then decided to add a twist regarding the new leader of UNIT which the BBC was not aware of until the script was delivered.
 In 2011, Nicholas Courtney died, which was reflected in-universe with the Doctor finding out about the Brigadier's death in the episode "The Wedding of River Song" (2011).
 To pay tribute to Courtney, Chibnall came up with the twist of having UNIT be led by the Brigadier's daughter, Kate Stewart.
 In an interview with Radio Times, Chibnall explained that "Given that we were bringing back UNIT, I thought it would be a nice way to honour the character of the Brigadier and Nicholas Courtney’s contribution to the show by anchoring UNIT to his family.
 It was a way to keep that family line going, after we’d heard last year on screen that the Brigadier had died."
 Her character was developed to be "intelligent, quick-witted" and with "a dry sense of humour."
 Though she shared qualities with the Brigadier like loyalty towards the Doctor and a desire to serve humanity, unlike him she preferred to use a scientific approach rather than military tactics.
 Once the script was in production, Chibnall, primarily a fan of the television series, was surprised to discover that the character of Kate already existed in non-television spin-off media, which he had been completely unaware of.